webiny/commodo/README.md

 await user.save();
 ```

-## Is Commodo ORM/ODM?
+## Is Commodo an ORM/ODM?
-Fundamentally, Commodo is not an ORM/ODM, but can very quickly become one, by utilizing a simple `withStorage` HOF.
+Fundamentally, Commodo is not an ORM/ODM, but can very quickly become one, by utilizing an additional HOF.
+You can use the already provided [@commodo/fields-storage](https://github.com/webiny/commodo/tree/master/packages/fields-storage) or even create your own if you don't like the existing one.

-Using HOFs is a very flexible approach for defining your data models, because you only utilize the functionality you actually need.
+Using HOFs is a very flexible approach for defining your data models, because you can append only the functionality you actually need and will use.

 ## Core packages:

-In the following section, we show all of the useful HOFs that are available.
+The following section shows all of the useful higher order functions that you can use right now.

 | Package | Short Description | Version |
 | :--- | :---: | :---: |